Data-Science-for-Linguists-2021/PoliticalRhetoric-analysis/final_report.md

 After I was realizing that this entire notebook was basically conflicting with my first hypothesis, I tried gridsearch to see if I can find better parameters, but that ended up being actually lower.
 #### Platform Analysis
+The platform analysis consisted of the same steps as above.
+This was the third analysis I started, so I already knew where I was going with it.

+The biggest thing was that I stripped certain words, like I tried with the speech analysis, but this time I knew it was needed.
+I've read both platforms, so I knew this was something I needed to do, lest the analysis would throw off my hypothesis completely.

+I started with a grid search here, but instead of just straight up using the parameters, I used the best parameters as a starting point.
+From there, I was able to get the accuracy up to 82% with an svc classifier.
+This was actually higher than I expected, as I thought that platform would be the lowest after every analysis.
+(Words and adjectives).

+I used the same process that I used with the speeches for finding the most informative features.
+I made the neutral text "yo" this time, and if you look at the results of the print_top function, you'll see that the "none" features are in alphabetical order, which told me that maybe this was okay for some desperate feature exraction.
 #### Extra Analysis

 ## Results